khaitran22/CDER/README.md

 >> sh scripts/infer.sh
 ```
 ## DocRE result
 We use the [Github](https://github.com/youmima/dreeam) from DREEAM model to integrate the extracted evidence result from CDER.
-To reproduce the result, simply replace the evidence result of DREEAM with the evidence result from CDER.
+To reproduce the result, simply replace the evidence result of DREEAM with the evidence result of CDER.
 ## Citation
 If you make use of this code in your work, please kindly cite the following paper:
 ```bibtex